-- a) Devising strategies and identifying appropriate differentiated methods of access to the curriculum, in conjunction with the SENDCo/ Learning Support Team; - Recognising that central to the work of every teacher is the cycle of planning, teaching, assessing and evaluating that takes account of the wide range of abilities, aptitudes and interests of the pupils in their classes; - c) Ensuring Pupil Passports are considered in lessons; - d) Monitoring progress of pupils with SEND against agreed targets and objectives;
+- a) Devising strategies and identifying appropriate differentiated methods of access to the curriculum, in conjunction with the SENDCo/ Learning Support Team; - b) Recognising that central to the work of every teacher is the cycle of planning, teaching, assessing and evaluating that takes account of the wide range of abilities, aptitudes and interests of the pupils in their classes; - c) Ensuring Pupil Passports are considered in lessons; - d) Monitoring progress of pupils with SEND against agreed targets and objectives; - e) Report the progress and attainment of pupils with SEND as part of the Annual Department Performance Review; - f) Be fully aware of the School's procedures for SEND, and; - g) Raising individual concerns to SENDCO.

-- e) Report the progress and attainment of pupils with SEND as part of the Annual Department Performance Review; - f) Be fully aware of the School's procedures for SEND, and; - g) Raising individual concerns to SENDCO.
+Assistant SENDCo:

-Assistant SENDC o:
+- a) Supporting the SENDCo with disseminating information and raising awareness of SEND issues throughout the School; - b) Supporting the SENDCO with managing the Targeted Support Assistants (TIAs) through training and - Performance Development; - c) In consultation with the SENDCo, directing the Learning Coaches to carry out Screening and identifying pupils for their support; - d) Working alongside the SENDCo, coordinating provision for pupils; - e) Supporting the teaching and learning of pupils with SEND; - f) Supporting the SENDCo to keep accurate records of all pupils with SEND; - g) Drawing up, reviewing and monitoring Pupil Passports for those with SEND and others, as required;

-- a) Supporting the SENDCo with disseminating information and raising awareness of SEND issues throughout the School; - b) Managing the Targeted Intervention Assistants (TIAs) through training and Performance Development; - c) In consultation with the SENDCo, directing the Learning Coaches to carry out Screening and identifying pupils; - d) Working alongside the SENDCo, coordinating provision for pupils; - e) Supporting the teaching and learning of pupils with SEND; - f) Supporting the SENDCo to keep accurate records of all pupils with SEND; - g) Drawing up, reviewing and monitoring Pupil Passports for those with SEND and others, as required; - h) Supporting the SENDCo with monitoring departmental delivery of the SEND Policy; - i) Supporting the SENDCO with recruiting and deploying the School's Learning Support Team, which includes, Learning Coaches and Targeted Intervention Assistants; - j) Support the SENDCo to oversee the annual SEND reviews process and chair the meetings (meetings may also be chaired by the Learning Coaches); - k) Liaising with parents and carers of pupils with SEND; - I) Liaising with and advising fellow teachers and support staff; - m) Contribute to the initial teacher education and training programme; - n) Liaising with Schools including feeder primaries and specialist settings; - o) Liaising with outside agencies; - p) Supporting the SENDCo with the assessment of learning difficulties and arranging testing for exam access arrangements; - q) Contributing to in-service training and external training (as appropriate).
+- h) Supporting the SENDCo with monitoring departmental delivery of the SEND Policy; - i) Supporting the SENDCO with recruiting and deploying the School's Learning Support Team, which includes, Learning Coaches and Targeted Support Assistants; - j) Support the SENDCo to oversee the annual SEND reviews process and chair the meetings (meetings may also be chaired by the Learning Coaches); - k) Liaising with parents and carers of pupils with SEND; - l) Liaising with and advising fellow teachers and support staff; - m) Contribute to the initial teacher education and training programme; - n) Liaising with Schools including partner primaries and specialist settings; - o) Liaising with outside agencies; - p) Supporting the SENDCo with the assessment of learning difficulties and arranging testing for exam access arrangements; - q) Contributing to in-service training and external training (as appropriate). - r) Working alongside the examinations officer to ensure that agreed access arrangements are in place for all internal and external examinations/ assessments.